TraderSync alternative for traders who want actual ownership and lower cost

 Export your history to CSV

-Pull the trade history either from TraderSync or directly from your broker, depending on which source is cleaner.
+Pull the trade history either from TraderSync or directly from your broker, depending on which source has the clearest fills, timestamps, fees, and realised P&L.

 2. 2